proffapt/proffapt.github.io/blogs/setup-dc++.md

 3. Now select the folder(s) you want to share.
 Keep the following things in mind:
    - You will need to click on `down arrows` to expand folders.
-   - You might need to __increase the width of Name column__ to be able to see names of the folders.
+   - You might need to __increase the width of the Name column__ to be able to see the names of the folders.

 ## How to download content

-1. `Right click` on the user you want to browse files for and select `Browse Files`.<br>
+1. `Right-click` on the user you want to browse files for and select `Browse Files`.<br>
    <img width="300" alt="image" src="https://user-images.githubusercontent.com/86282911/223689275-e472a0d7-72ab-437e-be6f-402184bacd47.png">

 2. Now you will be taken to the file explorer for the user's shared directory.
 Use the `Down Arrow` to expand the folders of your interest.